newsworthy39/nodejs-https-loadbalancer-api/README.md

 Point your DNS to the loadbalancer front-facing IP, and then

+# SDK
-# Download the python-sdk, to enable CLI access for account-creation/destruction etc.
+Download the python-sdk, to enable CLI access for account-creation/destruction etc.

+# Develop
 Start developing microservices, start them up, and have them register themselves in the loadbalancer, without any further configuration.